jjones203/PizzaPartyPresident/README.md

 ## OverLays
 ###The overlay tab provides visual references to certain data.
 * Planting: Allows player to view percentage of land used for each topping visually.
-Green represents open land.
-Hover over each colored region for an info box with detailed info about its topping.
+Non-arable land is gray; arable forested land is dark green; arable deforested land is dark brown.
+Hover over a spot on the map for information about that location's status.

 * Population: Allows player to view which regions has the highest populations.
 The darker the region the greater the population.
 World population increases each year.

 * Malnutrition: Allow player to view the malnutrition levels of the continents.
 The darker the continent the greater the malnutrition.

-* Trading: Let’s player see which continents traded, the color of the line represents the topping traded.
+* Trading: Lets player see which continents traded; the color of the line represents the topping traded.

 * Toppings – for each topping, allows player to view percentage of that continent dedicated to specified topping.
 The darker the region, the higher the percentage of land dedicated to the topping